 Chicago is amazing.
 It's directly located on Lake Michigan, an enormous lake which looks like the sea.
 There are various sandy beaches and the water is perfect for swimming.
 You can rent bikes, go running and play volleyball.
 It's a holiday paradise.
-It is really easy and cheap to get around by public transport, and the cultural life is fabulous too.
+It's really easy and cheap to get around by public transport, and the cultural life is fabulous too.
 There are a large number of museums available and, as a resident, you can visit all for free by either getting a library pass or by going on certain days of the week.
 In the summer there is a huge range of open air festivals like the Lollapalooza, the free Jazz Festival, free Cinema in the Park and a lot more.

 Chicago is also a shopping paradise; there is a huge variety of all kinds of shops with great sales.
 There are various places for partying too.
 I really enjoyed the clubs in Wicker Park, Old Town and Roscoe Village.
-However, it can be a big problem if you are under 21, as you cannot enter almost any of the clubs.
+However, it can be a big problem if you are under 21, as you can't enter any of the clubs.
 Sometimes even restaurants and renting a car are difficult too, so be aware of it.

 Summers are very hot and winters are very cold.
 Generally, there is always wind blowing, which is why warm clothes are recommended.

 People in Chicago are very friendly and welcoming and it's easy to feel at home quickly.

 I would recommend that everyone who loves travelling and enjoys meeting new people go on an exchange semester.
 All the stress you will probably experience when applying, waiting to be accepted and then getting your visa is worth it.
 If I had the chance to do it again I definitely would!

 Whilst studying at Roosevelt, Anna won the Fulbright Commission Photo Contest.

 You can read more about Anna's experience in America on her blog.

 Cristina Grigore, autumn 10/11 Kansai Gaidai University, Japan